FAMILY DIGITAL WELLNESS GUIDE

 Video game – A game played by controlling digital images produced by a computer program on a TV, mobile device, or other screen.

-Video game livestreaming – When video game players broadcast their gameplay to a public audience using online services such as Twitch or YouTube.
+Video game livestreaming – When video game players broadcast their gameplay to a public audience using online services.

 Viral – Rapidly widespread, shared over multiple media platforms.